-In the previous chapter, through simple geometrical considerations, we managed to write down the form of the metric solution to Einstein’s equation for a homogeneous, isotropic Universe.
-From an unknown tensor with 10 components (because the metric is a symmetrical tensor), through symmetry arguments we have arrived at the FLRW metric, which contains just one unknown function of time a(t).
-To describe the dynamics of the Universe, rather than its geometry, we need to solve Einstein’s equation to understand how matter and energy content affect the expansion of the Universe via the scale factor a(t).
+In the previous chapter, through simple geometrical considerations, we managed to write the form of the metric solution to Einstein’s equation for a homogeneous and isotropic Universe.
+From an unknown tensor with 10 components (since the metric is a symmetric tensor), through symmetry arguments we arrived at the FLRW metric which contains only one unknown function of time a(t).
+To now describe the dynamics of the Universe, and not just its geometry, we need to solve Einstein’s equation in order to understand how the matter and energy content acts on the expansion of the Universe via the scale factor a(t).

-The energy-momentum tensor Tμν in Einstein’s equation describes the energy density and momentum fluxes in relativistic mechanics.
-It is a second-order tensor, constructed from the 4-momentum vector, and takes the following form:
+The energy-momentum tensor Tμν of Einstein’s equation describes the energy density and volume fluxes of momentum in relativistic mechanics.
+It is a second-order tensor, constructed from the 4-momentum vector, which takes the following form:

-Tii represent the flux of momentum through a surface, and hence the kinetic pressure P exerted by the physical system in the ei direction;
+Tii represent the momentum flux through a surface with collinear normal, hence the kinetic pressure P exerted by the physical system in the ei direction;

-Tij,i=j represent momentum flows lateral to displacements, i.e. viscosity or shear phenomena.
+Tij,i=j represent momentum current densities perpendicular to momentum directions, hence viscosity or shear phenomena.

 where xn(t) and pnμ(t)=(En/c,pn) are the positions and quadri-impulses of particle n at time t.
 The momentum flux through a surface of normal ei is :